 Privacy policy

-Headway – the brain injury association (Headway UK) is committed to protecting your personal information and being transparent about what information we hold.
+Headway – the brain injury association (Headway UK), registered charity (charity number 1025852, registered address Bradbury House, 190 Bagnall Road, Old Basford, Nottingham, NG6 8SF) is committed to protecting your personal information and being transparent about what information we hold.
 This includes, but is not limited to, personal data held on workers, service users and stakeholders.
+Your personal data is defined as any information that can directly or indirectly identify you.
+For the purposes of UK Data Protection Law, we are registered with the ICO under registration

-This policy explains when and why we collect personal information about people, whether that be via our website, phone, email, social media, other correspondence or via third parties or publicly available information, in addition to how we use it, the conditions under which we may disclose it to others and how we keep it secure.
+This policy explains when and why we collect personal information about people (whether that be via our website, phone, email, social media, other correspondence or via third parties or publicly available information) in addition to how we use it, the conditions under which we may disclose it to others, how we keep it secure and information regarding data subjects’ rights and how to exercise them.

 2. Definitions